Maras00/MS3/README.md

 1. Testing was done on a http://ami.responsivedesign.is/, which has been used to see how the site performs on different devices and their viewports.
 All pages, links, icons performed as expected on all devices.
 I also used it to create the all-devices.jpg at the top of this Readme file.

-2. Testing was done on my apps responiveness in Chrome and Microsoft Edge on different size mobile, tablet and Desktop to ensure that the responiveness worked and the site is funcitonal at all sizes.
+2. My app’s responsiveness was tested in Chrome and Microsoft Edge on different size mobile, tablet and Desktop to ensure that the responsiveness worked and the site is functional at all sizes.

     - Tested on Desktop (My Pc)
     - Tested on Tablet (Ipad 7, Samsung Galaxy 7)
     - Tested on Mobile ( Iphone 7, Samsung A20)